radian-software/selectrum/README.md

 * By default, ten candidates are shown in the minibuffer at any given time.
 You can customize that by changing `selectrum-num-candidates-displayed`.
+    * Normally `selectrum-num-candidates-displayed` acts as just a maximum for the height of the minibuffer.
+You might prefer for the minibuffer to *always* have that height, even if there are fewer candidates.
+This behavior may be achieved by setting `selectrum-fix-minibuffer-height` to a non-nil value.
 * The currently selected candidate is highlighted with the face `selectrum-current-candidate`.
 If you don't like the color, you can adjust it to taste.